 We use this information to measure the number of visitors to our site and its various sections, to help make our site more useful to visitors and to improve our public education and outreach through digital advertising.
-Also, this information is sometimes used to personalize the content we show to you on third-party sites.
+Also, this information is sometimes used to personalize the content we show to you.

 Using Third-Party Tools for Website Analytics